gluon-lang/gluon/TUTORIAL.md

 ## Writing modules

 Importing standard modules is all well and good but it is also necessary to write your own once a program starts getting to big for a single file.
 As it turns out, if you have been following along so far, you already know everything about writing a module!
-Creating and loading a module in embed_lang just entails writing creating a file containing an expression which is then loaded and evaluated using `import`. `import` is then just the value of evaluating the expression.
+Creating and loading a module in gluon just entails writing creating a file containing an expression which is then loaded and evaluated using `import`. `import` is then just the value of evaluating the expression.

 ```f#
 // module.hs